 Events and community – Charity fundraising activities are well supported at Bowsland Green (Help the Heroes, Children’s Society, Children in Need, Comic Relief, Sports Relief, Water Aid, Shelter, NSPCC, Christian Aid to name a few) Many of these are supported on an annual basis and we ensure Children have an awareness of current issues and support them as appropriate, the current Ebola crisis for example.
 A range of celebrations are shared and celebrated, Harvest, Christmas and Diwali for example.
 Celebrated from a religious and cultural standpoint where languages, culture, similarities and differences are explored.
 Diversity council have arranged an international food day in the past and families were invited to share traditional meals from their homes, we had a vast array of international cuisine from Thai Green curry to Scones with jam and cream.
 Pupils have taken part in school trips to broaden their knowledge and understanding of the curriculum being studied.
 We make good use of our local environment, in particular Savages Wood.

 We invite members of our community into school to share expertise knowledge with the pupils.
 Visitors from local business to the police force – people who are able to share their roles in the community.
-We welcome support from local charities, such as Pets as Therapy who visit us on a weekly basis so children can read to Penny the dog.
+We welcome support from local charities, such as Pets as Therapy who visit us on a weekly basis.

 We ensure we have Images and inspirational work displayed around school that positively address cultural, religious, race, disability, familial, gender and societal similarities and differences in a way that promotes understanding, empathy and unity.